gedaipek/TechHive_Global_Project/README.md

 ### Key Product Level Performance:

 * 85% of the company’s total revenue is concentrated in three products, the 27in 4K Gaming Monitor which holds the highest individual revenue share at 35%, Apple AirPods Headphones, and the MacBook Air Laptop.
-These products have generated 75,000 orders and dominate overall sales.
+These three products have generated 75,000 orders and dominate overall sales.

 * 85% of the company's total orders are from just three products, Apple Airpods Headphones, 27in 4K Gaming Monitor, and Samsung Charcing Cable Pack.
 These products accounted for $3.96M in revenue in 2022, 79% of the company's total revenue.